 The Group's principal activity is the provision of services and recyclable chemical products for safe and environmentally friendly application in the metal surface cleaning, textile cleaning and asphalt testing sectors.
 The principal activity of the Company is that of a holding company.
 Although output reductions in these sectors continue to be observed, at the date of signing these financial statements, the Group's distribution networks, contract manufacturing and logistical partners in Europe were fully operational and the Group is continuing to operate.
-Cleaning machine manufacturers are expecting lower activity for 2021.
+Cleaning machine manufacturers have seen lower activity in 2022.

 When the German Head Office had re-opened in May 2020, 30% of the staff were allowed to work from their office while the majority of staff were requested to work from home.
 In December 2020 the office was closed due to the strict lockdown in Germany and travel bans to customers were imposed.
-The head office remains closed at the date of signing of these accounts and staff continue to work remotely.
+The head office has been opened after the relaxation of the lock-down measures in May 2021.
+The office was closed again in December 2021 and reopened as of April 2022.
+At the time of signing these financial statements the German Head Office is open.

 As part of the lockdown imposed by the Chinese Government, Safechem Chemicals Trading (Shanghai) Co., Ltd, was forced to close operations during Quarter One 2020.
-The business reopened in Quarter Two 2020 and at the date of signing these financial statements operations continue in China with almost no restrictions.
+The business reopened in Quarter Two 2020 and up to April 2022 operations continued in China with almost no restrictions.
+From May 2022 on the China office was closed due to the "No Covid" strategy of the Chinese Government and staff works from home.
+At the time of signing these financial statements the China office is open.

-Despite the travel and business restrictions put in place by various Governments around the World, the Group's trading performance has continued to be strong and the Group has yet to see a significant downturn in sales.
+Despite the travel and business restrictions put in place by various Governments around the World, the Group's trading performance has continued to be strong, and the Group has yet to see a significant downturn in sales.
 The Directors are regularly reviewing sales data and are in communication with key customers and distributors to fully monitor the impact.